rust-lang/cargo/src/doc/src/guide/build-performance.md

 This will change the [`dev` profile](../reference/profiles.md#dev) to use the [Cranelift codegen backend](https://github.com/rust-lang/rustc_codegen_cranelift) for generating machine code, instead of the default LLVM backend.
 The Cranelift backend should generate code faster than LLVM, which should result in improved build performance.

 Trade-offs:
-- ✅ Faster build times
+- ✅ Faster code generation (`cargo build`)
+- ❌ **Requires using nightly Rust and an unstable Cargo feature**
 - ❌ Worse runtime performance of the generated code
-- ❌ Requires using nightly Rust and an unstable feature
+  - Speeds up build part of `cargo test`, but might increase its test execution part
 - ❌ Only available for [certain targets](https://github.com/rust-lang/rustc_codegen_cranelift?tab=readme-ov-file#platform-support)
 - ❌ Might not support all Rust features (e.g. unwinding)

-## Source code organization
-TODO